Paper TLDR Project

 • The rough idea is to take advantage of randomness sampling, picking points to patch the LPC point-evaluation pairs that $f$ must comply to.

-• The application of a $\mu$-dimensional $\varepsilon$-distinguisher happens in the “offline” stage.
+• The application of a $\mu$-dimensional $\eps$-distinguisher happens in the “offline” stage.

 • It appends $\mu$ pairs of random point-evaluation of $f$ to the list of point-evaluation pairs for LPC.